 What Is DBMS – A database system is a collection of data or a set of programs to manipulate data stored in a database. that’s called database management system or DBMS.
-A database management system provides basic functionalities like storage manipulation or user of data.
+A database management system provides basic functionalities.

 There are four major components of the database management system which form of the database system environment as listed below.